-The machinery or vehicles that make the construction work easy and faster are referred to as construction vehicles.
+The machinery or vehicles that make construction work easy and faster are referred to as construction vehicles.
 In this article, 30+ Construction vehicle names and their functions are covered.
 Construction vehicles are very important in projects which involve massive maneuvering of materials.
-Construction machinery can significantly reduce the project workforce especially in the United States where the work fares are quite high.
+Construction machinery can significantly reduce the project workforce, especially in the United States where the work fares are quite high.

 Construction work of any sort, as well as types, necessitates the use of various sorts and designs of equipment.
 However, depending on the equipment’s usage, it might be purchased or rented.
 If the equipment is going to be used often and for a long time, purchasing it is more cost-effective than renting it.